-The way a finish ages has everything to do with the way it is anchored to the wood.
+Sealing and priming a surface prior to applying the final finish affects how it ages, and how it ages has everything to do with the way the finish is anchored to the wood.
 Sealers and primers are often taken for granted; we simply read the can and follow directions.
 There are so many reasons for using a sealer and many methods for applying them.
 Let’s look at what we learned while sealing Sparks, the electric launch I built.
 Continue reading →

 A grapnel or grappling hook is a device with curved tines or “flukes” attached to a rope used for retrieving overboard objects.
-For pleasure boaters, a grapnel should be small, lightweight and made of non-rusting materials.
+For pleasure boaters, a grapnel should be small, lightweight, and made of non-rusting materials.
 I think every cruising boat should have one.
-The only ones I could find were too large, or were a folding grapnel anchor, not a retrieving hook.
+The only ones I could find were too large or were a folding grapnel anchor, not a retrieving hook.
+Continue reading →

-Over the course of the last couple years Gougeon Brothers Inc. has partnered with Waste Management Inc. to implement a comprehensive recycling program that has been both simple and effective.
-We are now recycling emptied plastic and metal containers, shrink wrap from bulk packaged items, dispensed adhesive cartridges, cardboard boxes, miscellaneous soft and rigid plastic items, office paper, magazines, etc. Continue reading →
+Over the course of the last couple of years, Gougeon Brothers Inc. has partnered with Waste Management Inc. to implement a comprehensive recycling program that has been both simple and effective.
+We are now recycling emptied plastic and metal epoxy containers, shrink wrap from bulk packaged items, dispensed adhesive cartridges, cardboard boxes, miscellaneous soft and rigid plastic items, office paper, magazines, etc. Continue reading →